nie6268/PocketOBI/hardware/README.md

 | `gerber/*.gbr`, `*.drl` | the same layers, extracted, for inspection |
 | `PocketOBI-HW-schematic.pdf` | the schematic — to read and troubleshoot, not editable |
 | `PocketOBI-HW-BOM.csv` | bill of materials (6 parts) |

-The editable KiCad sources are not published — buildable, not forkable, by choice.

 ## Order the board